chknd1nner/PrivateFork/docs/architecture/testing-requirements.md

 - **Test Protection**: ViewModels have built-in test environment protection - parameterless constructors will crash in tests with clear error messages
 - **Service Injection**: NEVER use `MainViewModel()` or `SettingsViewModel()` in tests - always inject mock services
 - **Async Testing**: Use async/await test functions and expectation patterns for testing asynchronous operations
+- **Test Performance**: Eliminate `Task.sleep` from unit tests by disabling debouncing or using configurable intervals
+- **UI Test Reliability**: Use accessibility identifiers exclusively instead of `firstMatch` for element selection
+- **Accessibility Standards**: All interactive UI elements MUST have accessibility identifiers for testability

 ### **Test Environment Protection**